smucclaw/vue-pure-pdpa/bin/https.md

     linkStyle 5 stroke:blue;
 ```

-## Complication #1: Vue doesn't give up network port.
+## Complication #1: Vue doesn't give up the network port.

-Unfortunately vue doesn't give up network port.
+Unfortunately, Vue doesn't give up the network port.
+So, after encountering some troubles,
-So after some troubles I had to set up a less straightforward scheme where nginx proxies ports
+I had to set up a less straightforward scheme where Nginx proxies the ports by adding 1 to the port number.
-by adding 1 to the port number so https:8400 is forwarded to http:18400
+So HTTPS:8400 is forwarded to HTTP:18400.

 ```mermaid
 flowchart LR